-We come from across the United States and around the world, bringing unique dreams and hopes, pasts, and passions, to gather on a campus 25 miles west of Chicago.
+We come from across the United States and around the world—bringing unique dreams and hopes, pasts and passions—to gather on a campus 25 miles west of Chicago.
 We’re drawn by a common faith.
 We’re bound together by a covenant.
 We’re devoted to a common cause: to discover more of what it means to truly live for Christ and His kingdom.

-It also doesn’t count the impromptu worship time with friends—maybe with a guitar or over a cup of coffee—as we shape and inspire each other.
+It also doesn’t count the impromptu worship time with friends—with a guitar, over a cup of coffee—as we shape and inspire each other.
 You see, when we talk about faith, we can’t help but mention each other.And when we talk about each other, one word always comes up: grace.
 Grace to be yourself, to explore who you are through clubs and organizations, through ministries and missions, through relationships with friends and professors.
-Grace to be as you are—yet become more of who God wants you to be.
+Grace to be as you are yet also become more of who God wants you to be.

 A community of grace

-by others, and living in a community of grace, we can’t help but become more of who God wants us to be.
+We’ve found that when we’re challenged in the classroom, loved by others, and living in a community of grace, we can’t help but become more of who God wants us to be.

 Distinguishing Facts About Wheaton